Souza-L-01/Souza-L-01/README.md

 <pre>
   Hi everyone, Lucas here

-- I learned front-end by myself during the pandemic, but I want to dive into understanding more about the Data world ♥️ I took the initiative to learn front-end development independently.
-However, my curiosity and passion have now sparkeda desire to dive deeper into the fascinating realm of data.
-I am eager to expand my knowledge and gain a comprehensive understanding of the data world, allowing me to explore its possibilities and contribute effectively.
+- I learned front-end by myself during the pandemic, but I want to dive into understanding more about the back-end world ♥️

-- I want to separate fields (front and back-end) to be able to reach them more easily and efficiently.
+- My goal is to have front and back-end well structured and be able to reach them more easily and efficiently.
-    I think it's a good idea to keep front-end as a experimentation pursuit to my self and back-end as more of a professional area.
-This way to enhance my productivity and proficiency, I aim to compartmentalize different fields of knowledge.
-By creating clear boundaries and focusing on individual areas, I can navigate and engage with each field more effortlessly.
-This approach will enable me to streamline my learning process, access resources more efficiently, and excel in each field with greater precision and effectiveness.
+  I think it's a good idea to keep front-end as a experimentation pursuit to my self and back-end as a professional area.
+  This way I can enhance my productivity and my proficiency into different fields of knowledge.
+  By creating clear boundaries and focusing on individual areas, I can navigate and engage with each field more cohesively.
+  I'll be able to access resources more efficiently and apply both into each other.

   ___   _      ___   _      ___   _      ___   _      ___   _
  [(_)] |=|    [(_)] |=|    [(_)] |=|    [(_)] |=|    [(_)] |=|